TrueGit-x/manual/source/lang-java.rst

 Introduction
 ============

 Java is a general-purpose, object-oriented programming language.
-Interally, it uses a virtual machine, making "compiled" java programs very independent of the actual hardware executing them.
+Internally, it uses a virtual machine, making "compiled" java programs very independent of the actual hardware executing them.